abcde12321/pikachu/README.md

 # binary classification for pikachu images

 ## required python framework
-skilearn, skimage, python3+, opencv, numpy
+sklearn, skimage, python3+, opencv, numpy

 ## How to use

-`python train.py`
+`python3 train.py`

 'lr.pkl' will be created at 'model/lr.pkl'

 test against other images:

-`python predict.py -m lr -f pikachu_dataset/extra_test/`
+`python3 predict.py -m lr -f pikachu_dataset/extra_test/`

 ## Steps:
 * keep a list all pokemon and not pokemon images (some images e.g. .gif are left out)